Jyotigupta0225/Recording_Application/README.md

 # Recording_Application
-An android application through which you can record your voice in both low as well as high quality
+An android application through which you can record your voice in both low as well as high quality.